 Founder

-- Speaking & writing: Regular speaker and writer on infrastructure risk and long-horizon failure modes.
+Regular speaker and writer on infrastructure risk and long-horizon failure modes.
+For inquiries, reach out.

 Selected Publications